suddenlykevin/15418-final-abmeza-kevinx/README.md

 ## Updated Schedule
 **Week 3**<br>
-- [ ] Complete sequential implementation
+- [x] Complete sequential implementation
-- [ ] Parallelize simple tasks (colorspace conversion, image read/render)
+- [x] Parallelize simple tasks (colorspace conversion, image read/render)
-- [ ] Think about superpixel parallelization
+- [x] Think about superpixel parallelization

 **Week 4**<br>
-- [ ] Benchmark sequential implementation (Bridges-2)
+- [x] Benchmark sequential implementation (GHC)
-- [ ] Parallelize superpixel segmentation
+- [x] Parallelize superpixel segmentation
-- [ ] Begin parallelizing palette refinement and laplacian smoothing
+- [x] Begin parallelizing palette refinement and laplacian smoothing
-- [ ] Begin final report
+- [x] Begin final report

 **Week 5**<br>
-- [ ] Complete parallelization
+- [x] Complete parallelization
-- [ ] Benchmark parallel implementation (Bridges-2)
+- [x] Benchmark parallel implementation (GHC)
-- [ ] Complete and submit final report
+- [x] Complete and submit final report
-- [ ] Prepare presentation
+- [x] Prepare presentation

 ## Poster session
 At our poster session we plan on being able to show a demo of our working project running both sequentially and in parallel to demonstrate the speedup we were able to achieve, and in the process demonstrate what our code is able to accomplish.
 In addition to this, we will hopefully be able to show some diagrams with statistics of the speed up across a different number of processors.